Bruno-Diego/CodeInstitutePortfolio1/README.md

   - As a **visitor**, I can intuitively navigate through the site so that I can view desired content.
   - As a **visitor**, I can easily find useful information & tips for a better balanced life and inspiration to use the website's content.
-  - As a **visitor** I can find a navigation bar and footer so that I can see what content there is on the website.
+  - As a **visitor** I can find a navigation bar at the top and footer at the bottom so that I can see what content there is on the website.
+  - As a **visitor** I can find links at the footer that open to social media websites on a new tab.
   - As a **visitor** I can get key information about the website so that I can spend less time having to search for information.
   - As a **visitor** I can find calming videos to watch for momments of relaxing.
   - As a **visitor** I can find calming sounds to listen while doing daily tasks.